Adoration 4 Adventure’s local guide for visitors to Nashville, Tennessee, U.S.A. by A4A guest writer, Katie Lopez.

 Nashville is the second largest city in Tennessee and the fifth largest in the southeastern United States.

 Nashville is nicknamed “Music City U.S.A.” but it has much more going on than just the music scene.
 Nashville offers a variety of attractions, restaurants, public parks, and of course music that makes its culture diverse.
 Anyone can find something to enjoy when visiting Nashville.

 Top 5 places to visit

 5. 12South Neighborhood

-The 12South Neighborhood is just a few miles from downtown Nashville and has a great restaurant scene that includes barbeque, burgers, Mexican food, Italian, ice cream, popsicles, specialty doughnuts, and more!
+The 12South Neighborhood is just a few miles from downtown Nashville and has a great restaurant scene that includes barbecue, burgers, Mexican food, Italian, ice cream, popsicles, specialty doughnuts, and more!
 The neighborhood also includes Sevier Park and locally owned boutiques for great shopping.